HarleyCoops/nanochat/ENHANCED_LOGGING_COMPLETE.md

 ## Summary

-**You're all set!** Enhanced logging is fully integrated and ready to use.
-Just run `speedrun.sh` with `WANDB_RUN` set, and you'll get comprehensive tracking across all training stages with beautiful 3D visualizations ready to go! 🎉
+You're all set!
+Enhanced logging is fully integrated and ready to use.
+Just run `speedrun.sh` with `WANDB_RUN` set, and you'll get comprehensive tracking across all training stages with beautiful 3D visualizations ready to go!